MattSegal/blog-reader/README.md

 # Blog Reader

-This app scrapes web blogs, converts the text to speech, the publishes the audio files as a podcast.
+This app scrapes web blogs, converts the text to speech, then publishes the audio files as a podcast.